mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxtoai.md

 **Healthcare Worker:**
 - "I forward policy updates to summarize@mxtoai.com - regulations change constantly"
 - "I forward research emails to ask@mxtoai.com with 'How does this apply to my patients?'"

+**Marketer:**
+- "I forward competitor ads to ask@mxtoai.com with 'What is their strategy and what can we do better?'"
+- "I forward campaign ideas to ask@mxtoai.com with 'Help me brainstorm some visuals for this concept'"